shipmight/shipmight/README.md

 ---

-> Don't reinvent the ship
+> Shipmight – Don't reinvent the ship